openfaas/of-watchdog/README.md

 * Stdout pipe is read into memory and then serialized or modified if necessary before being written back to the HTTP response.

-* HTTP headers can be set even after executing the function.

 * A static Content-type can be set ahead of time.

+* HTTP headers can be set even after executing the function (not implemented).

 * Exec timeout: supported.